Joint-Interest School Parks FAQ

 • Wooldridge Elementary School - Modernization

-How will the joint-interest areas be affected by campuses with open concept renovation projects?
+How were the joint-interest areas affected by campuses with open concept renovation projects?

-The joint-interest boundaries at three of the nine affected campuses (Cook, Odom and Williams) will be revised only to exclude any existing school structures.
+The joint-interest boundaries at three of the nine affected campuses (Cook, Odom and Williams) were revised only to exclude any existing school structures.
 This is a small but logical correction that is desired by both the city of Austin and Austin ISD.
 These schools are receiving open concept renovations that will not affect the building footprint.
-The existing joint-interest areas currently include portions of the school infrastructure that need to be fully owned by Austin ISD.
-Revising the boundaries of the joint-interest area will not affect access to green space and playgrounds for these three campuses in the long-term, though they might be temporarily restricted during construction.
-The existing joint-interest agreement will be amended to reflect these revised boundaries.
+The pre-existing joint-interest areas included portions of the school infrastructure that need to be fully owned by Austin ISD.
+Revising the boundaries of the joint-interest area did not affect access to green space and playgrounds for these three campuses in the long-term.
+The existing joint-interest agreement was amended to reflect these revised boundaries.

-How will the joint-interest agreement be affected by campuses with modernization projects?
+How was the joint-interest agreement affected by campuses with modernization projects?

-Six campuses with modernization projects (Andrews, Barrington, Houston, Oak Springs, Pecan Springs and Wooldridge) will require Austin ISD to secure full (100%) ownership of the joint-interest areas before it can secure city permits to begin construction.
-To allow the Campus Architectural Team maximum flexibility in designing and constructing the new infrastructure, the full campus for each of these schools will be temporarily acquired by Austin ISD.
-Upon completion of each project, Austin ISD and the city of Austin will amend the existing joint-interest agreement to reflect the revised locations of the reestablished joint-interest areas.
+Six campuses with modernization projects (Andrews, Barrington, Houston, Oak Springs, Pecan Springs and Wooldridge) required Austin ISD to secure full (100%) ownership of the joint-interest areas before it secured city permits to begin construction.
+To allow the Campus Architectural Team maximum flexibility in designing and constructing the new infrastructure, the full campus for each of these schools was temporarily acquired by Austin ISD.
+Upon completion of each project, Austin ISD and the city of Austin will amend the previous joint-interest agreement to reflect the revised locations of the reestablished joint-interest areas.

 How long will the six campuses be without publicly accessible green space and playgrounds?